armandofox/audience1st/README.md

 1. Deploy.

-2. Ensure that the `config/application.yml` on the staging/production
-server contains the correct data.
+2. Ensure that the `config/application.yml` on your development computer contains the correct configuration data.

 3. If using Heroku, `figaro heroku:set -e production` to make `application.yml`'s environment variables available to Heroku.

+4. In addition, ensure that the environment variable `tenant_names` in your deployment environment is set to a comma-separated list of all your tenants.
+For staging-type deployments to Heroku, the correct value is the Heroku appname, so if your app is `luminous-coconut.herokuapp.com`, the `tenant_names` environment variable should be set to `luminous-coconut`.
+(It's best **not** to put this in `config/application.yml`, because you may have different tenant(s) in development than in production/staging.)

-4. `RAILS_ENV=production rake db:seed` to create the basic admin
-account, etc.  Only portable SQL features are used, and the schema has been tried with MySQL, Postgres, and SQLite.
+5. If using Heroku, `heroku run rake db:seed` to create the basic admin account, etc.  Only portable SQL features are used, and the schema has been tried with MySQL, Postgres, and SQLite.

-5. If the environment variable `EDGE_URL` is set, `config.action_controller.asset_host` will be set to that value to serve static assets from a CDN, which you must configure (the current deployment uses the Edge CDN add-on for Heroku, which uses Amazon CloudFront as a CDN).
+6. If the environment variable `EDGE_URL` is set, `config.action_controller.asset_host` will be set to that value to serve static assets from a CDN, which you must configure (the current deployment uses the Edge CDN add-on for Heroku, which uses Amazon CloudFront as a CDN).
 If not set, assets will be served the usual way without CDN.
+(If you're just deploying a staging server, you should not set this variable.)

-6. The task `Customer.notify_upcoming_birthdays` emails an administrator or boxoffice manager with information about customers whose birthdays are coming up soon.
+7. The task `Customer.notify_upcoming_birthdays` emails an administrator or boxoffice manager with information about customers whose birthdays are coming up soon.
 The threshold for "soon" can be set in Admin > Options.

 ## Integration: Sending transactional email in production